sonejilab/cellexalvr/README.md

 # vrJeans

+When project is pulled down, an 'Untitled' scene will show.
+Double-click on Assets > scene1 to get the correct scene.

 To be able to see scenes/projects with the HTC Vive:
 In Unity,
   1. Add necessary asset: Prefabs > SteamVR > Prefabs, drag CameraRig to scene.